extragoodlabs/jumpwire/README.md

 When a client attempts to connect through the proxy without credentials, a magic login link is generated.
 Using the [jwctl CLI](https://github.com/extragoodlabs/jwctl) or an integration available with JumpWire Enterprise, the login attempt can be linked to an SSO user and associated permissions.

 ![DB Authorization Architecture](/images/DB%20Authorization%20Architecture.png)

-## Installation Guides

-Check out these handy installation guides as a reference for configuring or deploying JumpWire in common use-case setups and public clouds.

-- [Set up a bastion gateway for AWS RDS](./docs/sso-guide.md) - Run JumpWire on AWS to provide access to an RDS instance in a private VPC
-- [Login to PostgreSQL with Google Single Sign-On](./docs/sso-guide.md) - Run JumpWire locally and learn how to configure SSO to use Google auth

 ## Quick Install